 Management's policy is to recognise transfers into and transfers out of fair value hierarchy levels as at the end of the reporting period.

-There were no transfers between levels in the fair value hierarchy at the end of the reporting period e.
-Financial instruments not carried at fair value
+There were no transfers between levels in the fair value hierarchy at the end of the reporting period.

-The carrying values of receivables and payables approximate their fair values due to their short-term nature.
+The carrying values of receivables, borrowings and payables approximate their fair values due to their short-term nature.